kelvinadeu/Quotes/README.md

 #### This is a quotes web app for creating apps.

 ## Description
-### This app enables user to create quotes and also asign there names on it  also the date for it
+ This app enables user to create quotes and also asign there names on it  also the date for the time it was created

 ## Technologies used
 #### Angular.js